Learning Visual Representations via Language-Guided Sampling: Experiments

 \subsection{Results}

-We train all models with a ResNet-50 backbone on RedCaps and report results in~\cref{tab:linear_probe,tab:fewshot}.
+We train all approaches with a ResNet-50 backbone on RedCaps and report results in~\cref{tab:linear_probe,tab:fewshot}.
 Our model outperforms all baselines with a significant margin for both evaluations.
-While we expect the language-sampled pairs will provide better invariances than image augmentations, we find that it also outperforms cluster-based and image-text contrastive methods.
-We discuss the results below through a series of questions:
+We analyze the results below through a series of questions.

 \lsparagraph{Does language-guided sampling provide better training pairs than image augmentations? } LGSimCLR greatly outperforms SimCLR despite using the same learning objective.
-By using language sampled pairs, instead of image augmentations, LGSimCLR learns stronger invariances.
+By using language sampled pairs instead of image augmentations, LGSimCLR learns stronger invariances.
 We find that the largest gains arise in fine-grained datasets: Cars, CUB, and Food101.
-The performance gains can be explained by considering the critique of Xiao~\etal~\cite{xiao2020should}: the training augmentations dictate the invariance learned by SimCLR as seen in nearest neighbor samples in~\cref{fig:sampled_pairs}.
-Consider the third row of~\cref{fig:sampled_pairs}, while language sampling provides us with three Aston Martin cars in different spots, visual nearest neighbors are sports cars in different poses and colors, closely resembling the flip and color augmentations used for training.
-Similarly, while visual feature nearest neighbors result in owls from different species, language sampling retrieves three great horned owls from different viewpoints.
+The performance gains can be explained by considering the critique of Xiao~\etal~\cite{xiao2020should}: the training augmentations dictate the invariances learned by SimCLR as shown in nearest neighbor samples in~\cref{fig:sampled_pairs}.
+Consider the third row of~\cref{fig:sampled_pairs}, while language sampling depicts three Aston Martin cars in different spots, visual nearest neighbors are sports cars in different poses and colors, closely resembling the flip and color augmentations used for training.
+Similarly in the first row of~\cref{fig:sampled_pairs}, visual nearest neighbors depict owls from different species in similar poses, while language sampling retrieves three great horned owls from different viewpoints.
 These trends are further amplified when features are used directly for fewshot classification.
 Language guidance allows us to capture relationships that go beyond visual similarity by training on image pairs that capture human semantics.